 In addition to the Italian language component offered at the Accademia, students study applied music (voice, keyboard or instrumental) in individual, weekly lessons and coaching sessions with Italian music teachers.
 Furman faculty members teach a music history survey course (17th through 19th century Western Music), a basic conducting class, and an interdisciplinary, experiential course, “Italian Art and Culture.”
 A highlight of this last course is a four-day series of excursions and lectures led by Furman Art Professor, Robert Chance that reveal the richness of Tuscany’s stunning array of visual art and architecture.

-Students will also take part in numerous performances of chamber music and solo recitals both at the Accademia and in local venues, including the historically significant “Casa del Petrarca.”
-Regular concert attendance in Florence and multiple-night excursions to Rome and Venice give students further appreciation for the marvels of Italian life and culture, as do independent travel opportunities during a week-long fall break.
+Students will also take part in performances of chamber music and solo recitals both at the Accademia and in local venues, including the historically significant “Casa del Petrarca.”
+Regular concert attendance in Florence and overnight excursions to Milan and Venice give students further appreciation for the marvels of Italian life and culture, as do independent travel opportunities during a week-long fall break.

 Courses (3 credits each for non-Furman students):

 - Music History

 - Introduction to Conducting

 For more specific information see the Furman University website.